 6. Suffer Through Watching One Born Every Minute

 So remember, when it comes to looking after a pregnant lady, there is no right way of doing this and you are going to piss her off multiple times throughout.
-Just do what you can to make sure she is as comfortable as possible, and ride out the abuse and shouting that you are going to get.
+Just do what you can to make sure she is as comfortable as possible.
+Ride out the abuse and shouting that you are going to get.
 It’s only for 9 months after all.
 Then you will have a small child screaming at you as well.